modelscope/FunASR/runtime/llama.cpp/README.md

   -m sensevoice-small-q8.gguf --vad fsmn-vad.gguf -a sample.wav --backend cuda
 ```

+The Blackwell package uses the same command from its extracted directory.
+Build
-Build from source to target other GPU architectures:
+from source to target other GPU architectures or to reproduce the architecture
+120 build locally:

 ```bash
 cmake -B build-cuda -DCMAKE_BUILD_TYPE=Release -DGGML_CUDA=ON \